 Top-fired steam methane reformers tend to use flame sensors for start-up only and expect them to fail before operations are ramped down, while traditional sensors installed in areas with excessive heat tend to burn out.
 Our Flame Trackers continue to operate throughout a plant’s lifecycle without the need to replace, as they are designed to withstand temperatures beyond the range required for methane reformers.

 Would you like to learn more?

-GE's Flame Tracker sensor, based on Silicon Carbide (SiC) technology, improves gas turbine performance while significantly reducing maintenance requirements.
-The Flame Tracker's high sensitivity to longer UV wavelengths enables it to have a wide dynamic range and fast response time, minimizing false flameouts and improving turbine reliability.
+Reuter-Stokes’ Flame Tracker sensor, based on Silicon Carbide (SiC) technology, improves gas turbine performance while significantly reducing maintenance requirements.
+The Flame Tracker's high sensitivity to longer UV wavelengths gives it a wide dynamic range and quick response time, minimizing false flameouts and improving turbine reliability.